Part of Speech and Morphology Search Card

-There are three ways to explore the corpus:
+There are two ways to explore the corpus in this card:

 1. Filter

 Read-only SQL over table morphology.
 Reserved-word columns are quoted, e.g. WHERE "case" = 'g'.
-Enter runs · Shift+Enter for a new line · results are not paginated.
+Results are not paginated.

 Ready: write SQL and press Enter.